Jiggins/mu-cs401-f2015/lecture-03.md

 Non-Linear Functions
 ====================
 We'll be moving on from using linear classifiers (Perceptrons) for machine learning to using streaming, non-linear functions.
 A use case for using these non-linear functions would be in the processing video clips.
 One training case for a 5 second clip would be ~20mb!
-Which would include around a million different vectorss for machine learning.
+Which would include around a million different vectors for machine learning.

 The < x <sup>T</sup> x > matrix space is in the order of O(n<sup>2</sup>)